softworkz/emby-wiki/How-to-build-a-Server-Plugin.md

 ### Test the Plugin

 Shutdown the server, rebuild your solution, and restart the server.
 At this point you should see your plugin in the Dashboard's Plugins menu.

+### Debugging

+The quickest way to test code changes is to work without the debugger.
+If you do this, you can leave the server running at all times.
+Simply use the Rebuild command on your plugin project, and right click the server tray -> Restart Server.
+If that option is not visible you'll need to enable developer tools in the Dashboard under Advanced.